PromSereyreaksa/PhsarDesign/backend/DEVELOPER_DOCUMENTATION.md

 ### ✅ **Completed Components**

 #### **Database Models (7/7 implemented)**
-- ✅ Users model - Complete with authentication fields
+- ✅ Users model - Complete with authentication fields and fixed associations
 - ✅ Clients model - Complete with organization details
 - ✅ Freelancers model - Complete with skills and portfolio
 - ✅ Projects model - Complete with budget and status tracking